CP-Island-Localhost-Server/CP-Island-Project/README.md

 Make sure that your system is up-to-date by running ```sudo apt update && sudo apt upgrade``` in the Terminal.

 The latest version of Git needs to be installed.
 That can be installed by running ```sudo apt install git``` in the Terminal.
+For other distributions, refer to the [official Git installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).